 Include an MXML component that you configure from am MXML file.
 Import the Flash Tracking libraries into your script tags/AS3 files.

 In order to use the Flash tracking component in your environment, you either use the visual tools inside Flash, or you set up the tracking object directly in your code.
-Regardless of whether you are setting up the component visually or via code, you provide the following: the web property ID, the tracking mode and the debugging mode. o matter which environment or tracking mode you use, you can turn debugging on to validate and test your tracking.
+Regardless of whether you are setting up the component visually or via code, you provide the following: the web property ID, the tracking mode and the debugging mode. o the matter which environment or tracking mode you use, you can turn debugging on to validate and test your tracking.

 Resolve wanted a flashy application to display at their terminals in their warehouses and corporate office.
 In addition to being visually appealing, this application needed to convey relevant data at a glance.